Frequently asked questions

 Yes absolutely, our raft guides are fantastic at judging what each group want and every experience is tailored to each group.

 A raft will contain upto nine people.
 Unless you charter a raft you'll be teamed up with other individuals for the duration of your session.
-Unfortunately we're unable to guarantee your group will be kept together when booking as individuals.
+Unfortunately we're unable to guarantee your group will be kept together unless you book to charter a whole raft.

 If you fall out you could well take a tumble into grade 4 rapids, so be prepared.
 Our bank safety team will be on hand to rescue you and safely help you out of the water before helping you back aboard your raft.
 You will have been taught the safe swimming position and how to get out of the water in your earlier activity assessment.